 Monica: In Costa Rica, the BMW i3 is the only fully electric option we have readily available.
 The BMW office in Germany was hesitant to bring in the i3 at first because the market here is so small, but there’s so much enthusiasm for it now!
 The local dealerships are shocked by the demand.
 What we’re often forgetting though, is that it doesn’t stop with personal vehicles.
 A lot of people are prepared to switch to electric cars, but are concerned about their endurance during traffic jams.
 This is why some cities and countries will need to heavily invest in electric buses first.

 Zachary: Shenzhen, known as the “Chinese Silicon Valley," has a 100% electric bus fleet.
 That’s 70,000 electric buses we’re talking about.
 It’s crazy.
 They’re moving to 100% electric taxis this year, and 100% electric trucks next year.

 Monica: Exactly, these are the bold steps we need cities and carmakers to be taking.
-I just saw a video the other day where a Colombian BYD representative from was speaking Spanish in a Chinese Mandarin accent.
-The guy’s selling electric buses in Colombia.
+I just saw a video the other day where a Colombian BYD representative was speaking Spanish in a Chinese Mandarin accent.
+The guy is selling electric buses in Colombia.
 This gives you quite a good sense of how much things are already changing.